Laegel/blog/README.md

 Here's the repo to my personal blog, hosted in GitHub pages with an apex domain: [https://laegel.dev](https://laegel.dev).

-It's built with Aleph.js, (so TypeScript, Deno and React), Windi CSS.
+It's built with Next.js, (with TypeScript, SWC and React), Windi CSS.